-International Day to End Violence Against Sex Workers encourages people to fight against the cruelty often experienced by sex workers.
-The problem has been relevant for many years and has not been eradicated.
-Join the movement to fight discrimination!
+International Day to End Violence Against Sex Workers encourages everyone to stand against the violence and discrimination that sex workers too often face.
+The problem has persisted for many years, and this day is a call to action for equality, safety, and respect.
+Join the movement to support human rights and fight injustice!

 History

-The main symbol of the movement is a red umbrella.
-It appeared for the first time in 2001 at the Congress of Sex Workers in Venice and became an indestructible symbol of the International Day to End Violence Against Sex Workers.
-In 2005, the iconic accessory was accepted by the International Committee on the Rights of Prostitutes in Europe.
+The red umbrella is the main symbol of the movement.
+It first appeared in 2001 at the Sex Workers’ Congress in Venice, becoming an enduring symbol of the International Day to End Violence Against Sex Workers.
+In 2005, the International Committee on the Rights of Prostitutes in Europe officially adopted the red umbrella.

-- In 1230, a special street appeared in London where you could find a girl for one night.
+- In 1230, a special street was established in London where sex work was openly conducted.

-- The profession is mentioned numerous times in ancient historical sources.
+- The profession of sex work is mentioned in many ancient historical sources.

-- Today, a person has the right to choose their job; previously, many girls were forced into the sex industry against their will.
-This was especially evident 200 years ago when society was patriarchal.
+- Today, people have the right to choose their profession, but in the past, many were forced into the industry against their will, especially in patriarchal societies of previous centuries.

 International Day to End Violence Against Sex Workers is observed on December 17 each year.